This set of Basic Drug Biotechnology Questions and Answers focuses on “Gastrointestinal Absorption of Drugs”.

 Explanation: A drug should not get destroyed by either of acidic or alkaline medium.
 It must first pass through the biological barrier of cell membrane.
 Formation of aggregation will decrease its molecular activity.

 7. Cell membrane can pass easily Oxygen and Carbon dioxide.

 Explanation: Oxygen being small and nonpolar can easily pass through the membrane and carbondioxide is also small enough to easily diffuse in and out of the cell.
 Small hydrophobic molecules and small uncharged polar molecules can easily pass through the cell membrane.
 Larger uncharged polar molecules and ions find it difficult to cross the cell membrane.

 8. Which one of these is an example of Enteral Route?

-Explanation: Enteral routes includes oral routes.
+Explanation: Enteral routes include oral routes.
 Thus, the common examples are GI, sublingual/buccal, rectal.
-IV comes under parenteral route.
-Skin and Inhalation are examples of Topical route.
+IV comes under the parenteral route.
+Skin and Inhalation are examples of the Topical route.

 9. Gastrointestinal route is an example of which of the major drug delivery routes?

 a) The enteral route